 How Much Does a Private Pilot License Cost?

-The cost of flight training varies widely.
-A private pilot license can cost between $4,000 and $15,000, depending on the location, type of airplane used, type of flight school, instructor experience, and the pace at which a student is able to learn.
-To narrow down the cost a bit more, let’s start by breaking down the individual variables involved in flight training.
+The cost of flight training varies widely, but you should be able to get a private pilot license for around $10,000, depending on the location, type of airplane used, type of flight school, instructor experience, and the pace at which you are able to learn.
+To better understand costs and perhaps help limit them, break them down by individual variables involved in flight training.

 What’s Included in the Bill?

-For any given flight, the total instructional hours might differ from the total flight time charged.
-Some flight instructors will include a charge for briefing and de-briefing time, which means the flight instruction charge might be 1.5 hours while the flight might be 1.0 hours.
+- Instructors' hourly fees vary from flight school to flight school.
+Instructors at Alliance Flight Training, with multiple locations in Colorado and Oregon, charges $45 per hour as of 2018.
+This figure is in the ballpark for what you should expect to pay, but again, check flight schools in your local area.
+For any given flight, total instructional hours might differ from the total flight time charged.
+Some flight instructors include a charge for briefing and debriefing time, which means the flight instruction charge might be 1.5 hours while the flight might only be 1 hour.

 How Many Flights Will It Take?

-Weather delays, instructor availability, aircraft availability, the frequency of training flights and a variety of other factors can mean that more hours are necessary to become proficient.
-A student who flies every day will progress through training quickly, while the student who flies once a week or once a month would spend much of their time reviewing material, and may take longer to finish their training.
+Weather delays, instructor availability, aircraft availability, the frequency of training flights, and a variety of other factors can mean more hours are necessary to become proficient.
+Students who fly every day will progress through training quickly, while students who fly once a week or once a month might spend much of their time reviewing material, requiring more time to finish their training.

 What’s the Bottom Line?

-A student who is willing to study on his own will progress faster and will spend less money on ground instruction.
-Flight instructors must make sure students are prepared with the knowledge required to pass the FAA practical exam or check ride.
-If the student doesn’t do any learning on his own, the flight instructor will spend more time teaching the student, and when you’re on the flight instructor’s clock, you'll be paying for it.
-There’s not a need to have the instructor walk you through the written exam test prep question bank, or to go over every small detail in the private pilot manual with you if you can learn it on your own.
-If you’re a self-starter and want to study on your own, you’ll save money.
+Spending time studying on your own will help you to progress faster, meaning less time and money will need to be spent on ground instruction.
+Flight instructors must make sure students are prepared with the knowledge required to pass the FAA practical exam or check ride, and the more time you spend learning on the flight instructor’s clock, the more you'll pay.
+There’s no need to have an instructor walk you through a written exam test prep to go over every small detail in the private pilot manual if you can learn it on your own.

 Take the written exam before you begin flying.
 Learning everything you need to know on the ground will ensure you are making the best use of your time in the air.
-A student who doesn’t learn any book knowledge will spend more money on the airplane, with his or her instructor explaining every small detail.
-If you’re already aware of these small things, often procedural details, you and your instructor can quickly move on to practicing other things.
+Students with limited book knowledge will spend more time and money on the airplane with an instructor explaining every small detail.
+If you’re already aware of these small, often procedural details, you and your instructor can quickly move on to practicing other things.

 Don’t take too many breaks in your training.
-Long pauses in training mean that when you return, you’ll have to spend time re-learning things you once knew.
-And a long enough pause might mean that you’re now paired with a new instructor, who doesn’t necessarily know where you left off.
-These problems can often be prevented if you are able to fly more often.
+Long pauses in training will lead to more time relearning things you once knew.
+A long pause also might mean you’ll be paired with a new instructor who doesn’t necessarily know where you left off.